-Such an opportunity depends not only on the degree of competitiveness on the market and on the barriers to entry in the same but also on other factors, such as the degree of evolution of the market or the retention of technological leadership, a vertical integration or important trademarks by the dominant operators.
-In cases where the market share in question is substantial, the Authority tends to look first at the competitive structure of the market, including the number of competitors and barriers to entry.
+To date, the Authority's decisions show that it considers market shares, entry barriers and the degree of competitiveness in the relevant market to be the most relevant criteria in evaluating concentrations.
+The Authority also focuses on the opportunity for the parties to the concentration to preserve the market share that they would hold after the transaction as a factor to be taken into consideration in evaluating the competitive effects of a concentration.
+Such an opportunity depends not only on the degree of competitiveness on the market, and on the barriers to entry in the same, but also on other factors, such as the degree of evolution of the market or the retention of technological leadership, a vertical integration or important trademarks by the dominant operators.
+If the market share in question is substantial, the Authority tends to look first at the competitive structure of the market, including the number of competitors and barriers to entry.
 In determining the scope of its examination, the Authority looks at the relevant product and geographical markets that it considers to represent, respectively, the smallest group of products and geographical area for which it is possible, having regard to the existing possibility for substitution, to create or strengthen a dominant position.